finite-element/finite-element-course/doc/source/finite_elements.rst

 We have just encountered nodes given by the evaluation of the function at a given point.
 Other forms of functional are also suitable for use as finite element nodes.
-Examples include the integral of the function of ver the cell or some sub-entity and the evaluation of the gradient of the function at some point.
+Examples include the integral of the function over the cell or some sub-entity and the evaluation of the gradient of the function at some point.
 For some vector-valued function spaces, the nodes may be given by the evaluation of the components of the function normal or tangent to the boundary of the cell at some point.